jsuto/piler-examples/examples/backup-to-s3-bucket/README.md

 ## Prerequisites

-* Have an S3 compatible object store
+* Have an S3 compatible object store either in the cloud or using minio on premise
 * Get the minio client from [https://min.io/download#/linux](https://min.io/download#/linux)
 * Create a config to your bucket using mc alias